×

 Installation of CO Alarms

-CO can be emitted if a combustion appliance is faulty, badly installed or not maintained.
+CO can be emitted if a fixed combustion appliance is faulty, badly installed or not maintained.
 It can also be emitted if a flue or chimney is blocked or leaking.
 While mild poisoning can lead to flu-like symptoms and headaches, high concentrations of CO can result in coma or death.

 When installed correctly, CO alarms give an advance warning of high levels of CO.
 These alarms have to be properly installed, maintained and checked by a qualified engineer or electrician.

-• In 2018, 42% of all dwellings had a CO alarm.
+• 36% of all dwellings don’t have a CO alarm.

 • Homes with a solid-fuel burning appliance, such as a coal fire or wood burning stove, were more likely (51%) to have a CO alarm than homes without a solid-fuel appliance (41%).

-It has also been recommended that the alarms be fitted on the ceiling at a distance of at least 300mm from any wall or on a wall as high up as possible.
+It has also been recommended that the alarms be fitted on the ceiling at a distance of at least 300mm from any wall, or on a wall as high up as possible.

 Other specifications: